Thilrash-Ameen/html-development-course/Attributes/Attributes.md

 ## Style Attribute

 _The style attribute is used to add styles to an element, such as color, font, size, and more._

+## Lang Attribute

+_You should always include the lang attribute inside the <html> tag, to declare the language of the Web page.
+This is meant to assist search engines and browsers._

+## Title Attribute

+_The title attribute defines some extra information about an element.
+The value of the title attribute will be displayed as a tooltip when you mouse over the element:_